zammad/zammad-user-documentation/basics/work-with-tickets.rst

    :alt: Screenshot showing hovering over escalation note and getting more detailed escalation information.
    :align: center
    :width: 70%

-Zammad also ships a default overview called "Escalated Tickets".
-This overview includes already escalated tickets and tickets which are expected to escalate within the next 10 minutes.

 .. hint:: The escalation times are calculated based on your business hours.
    This means when your business hours start at 9:00, a ticket is created at